 29. What is being done to ensure that the community, not just the finance industry, can enjoy the land?

 As a government owned development company, JDC is dedicated to making sure that its developments include attractive spaces for the community.
 IFC is no exception, with 50% of the site being used for high quality open space.
 JDC has already successfully created new areas of open space at the Waterfront including Les Jardins de la Mer, the Weighbridge and Marina Gardens.
 These areas have a significant impact on our community, playing host to a number of community events and JDC will ensure that the community areas of IFC Jersey will live up to the same high standards.

 30. Would stopping the build improve public finances?

-Despite this, there have been suggestions from those opposing the JIFC that the development should be stopped and that it would only cost £5million to do so.
-Whilst there has been just £5million spent in pre-development costs on the JIFC, that figure ignores the build costs that have been incurred or committed on No.4 JIFC to date, and the damages that would need to be paid for breaches of contracts.
+Despite this, there have been suggestions from those opposing the IFC that the development should be stopped and that it would only cost £5million to do so.
+Whilst there has been just £5million spent in pre-development costs on the IFC, that figure ignores the build costs that have been incurred or committed on IFC 1 to date, and the damages that would need to be paid for breaches of contracts.
 JDC estimates that these costs would be in the region of £15-£20million and this figure is before we take into account the reputational damage this would cause for the Island if a government owned company was to renege on contracts.
 Whilst unquantifiable, this damage would be more significant and would far surpass the immediate financial cost.
 At a time when the Island should be focussing on economic recovery, these actions would have the opposite effect.

 You can read the full statement here.